brysalazar12/jqform/README.md

 ### 3. validCallback

-this function with argument formData will be trigger when the form is submitted and all field values are valid.
+This function with argument formData will be trigger when the form is submitted and all field values are valid.
 #### Example:
 **javascript**
 ```javascript